 38. Levi Strauss was an aristocrat.
 He didn’t wear his brand of denim pants because they were meant for the labor class.

 We hope you enjoyed reading these facts.
-If you know any interesting fact about a famous company or are aware of some amazing backstory behind a popular brand/organization, do comment.
+If you know any interesting facts about a famous company or are aware of some amazing backstory behind a popular brand/organization, do comment.